 What we love about these certifications is that it stops people while out on their walk to read the sign.
 It brings awareness to your neighbours about the need for pollinator friendly gardens.

-Pollination Guelph has a list of pollinator certification options here, but a couple to list include the Canadian Wildlife Federation, Xerces Society and Certified Wildlife Habitat.
+A couple of options to choose from include the Canadian Wildlife Federation, Xerces Society and Certified Wildlife Habitat.

 Petition your city

 Many municipalities have outdated laws that harm the climate and biodiversity.
-Check your local by-laws and petition your city to review and change the by-laws.
-Look for local organizations in the city who might also be working on changing the by-laws and partner with them.
+Check your local by-laws and petition your city to review and change them.
+You can also look for local organizations in the city who might also be working on changing the by-laws and partner with them.

-The last by-law is understandable from a height perspective, as you don’t want to obstruct the view for drivers, however if they have by-laws for the height of grass, then it is possible to limit the height of boulevard gardening!
+The last by-law is understandable from a height perspective, as you don’t want to obstruct the view for drivers, however if they have by-laws for the height of grass, then it’s possible to limit the height of boulevard gardening!

 There’s so many ways you can become a garden activist!
 And thanks to your feedback, we’ve compiled additional actions that YOU have shared with us!